databrary/design/curation/ingest_workflows/staff_ingest.md

 * Clean up and standardize provided spreadsheet ([INGEST SPREADSHEET CONVENTIONS](http://example.com/pending)) (e.g. ISO 8601 for dates, a key for Identifying the session, ETC.)

 * Join the output of the top folder asset dump with the spreadsheet such that the filename provided matches to the asset id using [csvkit](https://github.com/wireservice/csvkit): `csvjoin -c name metadata_provided_by_lab.csv asset_metadata_pulled_from_db.csv > joine_metadata.csv` to create the file that will be used to run the ingest script (see: _Once a dataset has been prepared_) above.
 The asset id, in this case, will be the asset id for the ingest JSON (rather than the path to file on the staging server).

+* Create ingest JSON file using `csv2json.py` as explained above.
+Add the `-a` flag for assisted curation:

+    python csv2json.py -a -s <PATH TO SESSION .CSV FILE> -p <PATH TO PARTICIPANT .CSV FILE> -f <FILENAME FOR OUTPUT> -n "<NAME OF VOLUME AS APPEARS ON DATABRARY>"

 ## <a name="protocols">Tracking ingestion progress and file sharing</a>